meks77/CoronaOverflow/README.md

 **Requirements:**
  - Java 8+
  - Maven 3.6.2+
+ - git to checkout the source from https://github.com/meks77/CoronaOverflow.git

 **To Run the backend:**
 Check out the repository and run the following command to spin up the backend API on port 8080